texas-robocamp/texas-robocamp.github.io/virtual/programming/introduction.md

 C++ is a programming language.
 It most of the applications you use are written in C++ or a similar language.
 You will write the programs to control your robot in C++.
 Like a spoken language, a programming language has a vocabulary and grammar rules.
 A C++ program can be thought of as a list of instructions, in order, for the computer to carry out.

+{{ site.data.alerts.note }}
-{% include note.html content="If you are already well-versed in programming, please complete the tutorials anyway.
+If you are already well-versed in programming, please complete the tutorials anyway.
 You should be able to do them quickly.
 For those of you who are new, please do not worry.
-You will be able to get through this material and program your robot!" %}
+You will be able to get through this material and program your robot!
+{{ site.data.alerts.end }}

 To program, first create a step-by-step plan for how the computer will do what you wan it to do.
 This plan is an algorithm.